Dordeo/HIM-notes/World Cultures and Customs/Week 1/Culture and Customs.md

 - Understand actions of others

 # What is culture
-[[Culture]] - The values, traditions , worldview, and social and political relationships that are created, shared and transformed by a group of people.
+[[Culture]] - The values, traditions , worldview, social and political relationships that are created, shared and transformed by a group of people.

 Culture has multiple factors that influence it :
 - Historical roots